Coast Radar Android App

 Hunstanton beach photo by Pete Hurford

-For our last seaside town, we headed northwards and chose Hunstanton in Norfolk.
-Although King’s Lynn is a little closer we have listed Hunstanton as it has the better beaches.
+We headed northwards for our last seaside town and chose Hunstanton in Norfolk.
+Although King’s Lynn is a little closer, we have listed Hunstanton as having the best beaches.
 Hunstanton faces west across The Wash, making it one of the few places on the east coast where the sun can be seen setting over the sea.

-The Hunstanton that most people visit is actually New Hunstanton and was built as a 19th Century resort town adjacent to the old village which is known as Old Hunstanton and has a quieter atmosphere.
+The Hunstanton that most people visit is actually New Hunstanton, which was built as a 19th-century resort town adjacent to the old village, which is known as Old Hunstanton and has a quieter atmosphere.

-This is our list of 5 seaside towns accessible from Milton Keynes in Buckinghamshire and we tried to keep the journey time down to a maximum of 2 hours 15 minutes.
-If you don’t mind an extra 20 minutes in the car then you have a lot more of the Kent, East Sussex, West Sussex and Hampshire coasts to access.
+We tried to keep the journey time down to a maximum of 2 hours 15 minutes.
+If you don’t mind an extra 20 minutes in the car, then you have a lot more of the Kent, East Sussex, West Sussex, and Hampshire coasts to explore.
+Pack your sunscreen, grab a beach towel, and hit the road—the coast is closer than you think!

-Cost Radar has the whole UK coastline mapped out and provides search tools to find beaches.
+Cost Radar maps out the UK coastline and provides search tools to find beaches.

-If you have been to these or have any other suggestions we would love to hear from you either as a comment here or on our facebook page.
+If you have been to these or have any other suggestions we would love to hear from you on our Facebook page.

 Milton Keynes feature photo by alexliivet